elainechowqz/Predictor-Inflation-Recession-Business-Cycles/README.md

 ## Outputs

     1. Macroeconomic Environment Prediction
 The model predicts the timing and likelihood of macroeconomic shifts and provides insights into the duration of business cycles.
-This has potential applications to **business planning**.
+This has potential applications to **business planning**, like pricing and budget planning.

     2. Future Predictions
 Given the strong ties between macroeconomic indicators and other financial measures (e.g., market returns and credit risk), this project opens up the possibility of extending the analysis to areas like financial risk management: